Fiserv/global-currency-solutions/docs/use-our-apis.md

 ### Access FX Solution APIs

-Follow the below steps to get an access to the Developer Studio and use the FX Solutions APIs.
+Follow the below steps to get access to the Developer Studio and use the FX Solutions APIs.

 1. Create a developer account in the Developer Studio.
 To create an account, you will need a valid business email address.